Lebowski89/blog/content/roles.md

 ***

-The role tasks contain everything required to automate what I need, with idempotence (that is, to be able to run the role as many times as I want and have it fulfill the tasks I set it out to do without fail).
-What I have found works best is to have as many tasks follow a streamlined and common structure as possible whenever you make a role.
+Role tasks contain everything required to automate what I need, with idempotence (that is, to be able to run the role as many times as I want and have it fulfill the tasks I set it out to do without fail).
+What I have found works best is to have as many tasks follow a streamlined and common structure as possible.
 When deploying docker services, I have the following set of tasks:

 ***